Skip to content

 A map of Kenya

-But that all changed a few months ago, when Jennifer’s school in Nairobi, Kenya, was visited by Sight for Kids (SFK), an innovative program that provides free vision care to low-income students across the globe.
+But that all changed a few months ago, when Jennifer’s school in Nairobi, Kenya, was visited by Sight For Kids (SFK), an innovative program that provides free vision care to low-income students across the globe.

 Restoring a child’s eyesight can change their life.
-“It gives them confidence back,” Tanvi Shah says, “and makes them excited about learning again.”
+“It gives them their confidence back,” Tanvi Shah says, “and makes them excited about learning again.”

-For Healthy Vision Month, we share how SFK is putting students like Jennifer on a path to a brighter future, one vision screening at a time.
+Learn more about how SFK is putting students like Jennifer on a path to a brighter future, one vision screening at a time.

 Providing care and hope to students—and their families